rfkyalf/dux-store/README.md

 - **ShadCN/ui**: Accessible UI components built with Tailwind CSS.
 - **Redux**: A state management library for JavaScript apps.

+## ✨ Key Features

+- **⭐ Favorite Products**: Save your favorite items for easy access anytime.
+- **🛒 Shopping Cart**: Add products to your cart and check out with ease.
+- **📱 Responsive Design**: Enjoy a seamless shopping experience on any device.

 ## ⚙️ Prerequisites

 - **Node.js**